 This section provides a brief overview of bankruptcy law.

-Bankruptcy is a legal procedure initiated by an individual or a business that cannot pay their debts and seeks to have the debts discharged or reorganized by the courts.
-The three most common types of bankruptcy proceedings are Chapter 7 individual petitions, Chapter 11 business reorganization and rehabilitation petitions, and Chapter 13 wage earner's plans.
+Bankruptcy is a legal procedure initiated by an individual or a business that cannot pay its debts and seeks to have the debts discharged or reorganized by the courts.
+The three most common types of bankruptcy proceedings are Chapter 7 individual petitions, Chapter 11 business reorganization and rehabilitation petitions, and Chapter 13 wage earners' plans.

 Bankruptcy cases almost exclusively fall under federal law, though states may pass laws governing issues that federal law doesn't address.
 Special bankruptcy courts nationwide handle only debtor-creditor cases.
 Generally, any bankruptcy-related claim must be filed with the U.S. Bankruptcy Court.